 Who Lives On Campus

 The Greater Boston area offers a variety of distinct neighborhoods and transportation options for off-campus housing.
-The conservatory's Office of Housing and Residence Life can aid you in your search by helping you decide:
+Berklee's Student Activities Office can aid you in your search by helping you decide:

 Which neighborhood is a good fit;